Upper Tertiary East Bay Volcanism Exposed at Sibley Regional Preserve

 A series of punctuated stops in the restricted area provided examples of tuffs, possibly water-lain, overlying basalt, a exposure of opaline amygdaloidal (almond-shaped mineralized vesicles) volcanics, an autobrecciated (fragmented during emplacement) flow, flows with basal baked zones, and an agglutinated lapilli tuff representing cinders deposited close to a vent opening.

-The View From the Final Stop Above Highway 24 and the Well Known Maze
+The View from the Final Stop above Highway 24 and the Well-known Maze

 The final stop was in the northernmost end of the park overlooking Highway 24 far below.
 Stephen produced a poster illustrating Garniss Curtis’s Round Top Mountain block diagram.
 This geological map showed relationships between the Sibley volcanics and other igneous outliers in the Berkeley Hills to the north.
 Of particular interest was U.C.
 Berkeley geology professor George Brimhall’s Berkeley Hills Rhyodacite Tuff exposed a mere 4 miles to the north.
 Also shown were the Hayward and Wildcat Faults.
 Stephen discussed their probable effects on the regional structure and juxtaposed lithologies.
 One theory proposes that the Rhyodacite Tuff may be a dismembered part of the Sibley volcanic field transported to its present location by 4 miles of offset along the Wildcat Fault.
 Regardless of their interpretation, correlating the various volcanic lithologies and fault-sliver outliers in the East Bay/Berkeley Hills provide a fascinating research topic for Bay Area geologists.

 Upon concluding his presentation, Stephen and most of those in attendance reconvened at a site in Berkeley’s Tilden Park for a delicious salmon and chicken barbecue provided for the NCGS by Tridib and Mita Guha.
 Ron Crane deserves thanks for helping set up the picnic tables and lighting the barbecue pit.
-Guest Dennis Jones, and members Mark Sorenson and Dan Day manned the barbecue under Tridib’s watchful eye.
+Guest Dennis Jones, and members Mark Sorensen and Dan Day manned the barbecue under Tridib’s watchful eye.
 John Stockwell provided some vegetarian dishes.
-Clean up was assisted by Chris Higgins and his wife Jane, Kathleen Burnham, and Mark and Karel Detterman.
+Cleanup was assisted by Chris Higgins and his wife Jane, Kathleen Burnham, and Mark and Karel Detterman.
 Field Trip Coordinator Tridib Guha merits recognition for scheduling the field trip, planning and executing the barbecue, and making the necessary arrangements with Tilden Park.
 Mel Erskine provided Stephen Edwards with technical support.